Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Analytical Modeling

-To calculate the field from these configurations, we should examine them in the multipole expansion.
+To calculate the field from the magnet configurations in Fig.\ \ref{fig:multipoles from dipoles}, we should examine them in the multipole expansion.
 The expansion of charge and current distributions into their multipole moments is discussed at the undergraduate level,\cite{griffiths_2017} though there is little discussion of the moments beyond the dipole.
-The calculation of multipole moments from an arbitrary current distribution is well established,\cite{HardMultipoleBook} and multipoles can be calculated even from permanent magnets.\cite{wolski2019maxwells} Calculating the magnetic field of the multipoles can be quite daunting, however, even in publications intended for undergraduate students and their instructors.\cite{gray78, *HardMultipoleAJP, *gray79, *gray80, *StillScaryAJP}
+The calculation of multipole moments from an arbitrary current distribution is well established,\cite{HardMultipoleBook} and multipoles can be calculated even from permanent magnets.\cite{wolski2019maxwells} Analytical derivations of the magnetic field of the multipoles can be quite daunting, however, and is the subject of multiple publications in the pedagogical literature.\cite{gray78, HardMultipoleAJP, gray79, gray80, StillScaryAJP}

-In fact, the configurations presented in Fig.\ \ref{fig:multipoles from dipoles} were not chosen at random.
-Two electric dipoles can be arranged to cancel the dipole moment and create an electric quadrupole.\cite{griffiths_2017} In a similar fashion, two ideal magnetic dipoles can be arranged to create quadrupoles, where the dipole moment in the multipole expansion cancels, leaving the quadrupole moment as the leading term in the expansion.
-The planar quadrupole used in particle accelerators is simply the combination of two linear quadrupoles, again leaving the quadrupole moment as the leading term in the magnetic field.
-The sextupole magnet configuration cancels the dipole and quadrupole moments, leaving the octopole moment as the leading term; the octupole magnet's leading term is the hexadecapole (16-pole) moment.\cite{octupole}
+In the upper left of Fig.\ \ref{fig:multipoles from dipoles}, we see the simplest magnetic system: a dipole.\cite{griffiths_2017} Two magnetic dipoles facing each other will cancel the dipole moment in the multipole expansion, leaving the quadrupole moment as the leading term in the expansion (middle and lower left panels).
+On the upper right side of Fig.\ \ref{fig:multipoles from dipoles}, the planar quadrupole used in particle accelerators is simply the combination of two linear quadrupoles, again leaving the quadrupole moment as the leading term in the magnetic field.
+In the Supplementary Material,\cite{supplementary} we derive the fact that six dipoles arranged as shown for the sextupole configuration will cancel the dipole \textbf{and} quadrupole moments, leaving the octopole moment as the leading term.
+Similarly the octupole magnet will cancel the dipole, quadrupole, and octopole terms, thus leading term is the hexadecapole (16-pole) moment.